reckbo/reckbo.github.io/_posts/2015-10-11-A-Computer-Science-Perspective-Helps.md

 ---
 layout: post
-title: A Useful Idea from Computer Science
+title: A Computer Science Perspective Helps
 ---

 The distinction between abstractions and concrete representations is not as